 **Update: Due to strong demand, I’m about a week behind on hand facing these mouthpieces for sale.
-However, regardless of which shipping option you pick, I’ll upgrade you to express 2 day shipping – or FedEx International Priority shipping if you’re overseas.
-So even though it’ll take me a week to make your mouthpiece, you’ll still receive it surprisingly quickly, especially internationally.
+However, regardless of which shipping option you pick, I’ll upgrade you to faster shipping if I can.
+So even though it’ll take me a week to make your mouthpiece, you’ll still receive it surprisingly quickly.

 I’m very excited to present GetASax.com’s very own mouthpiece project: GS Mouthpieces (main page)

 The big idea here is to let you experience the magic of the best mouthpieces I have ever played, for a price that makes them widely accessible for the first time.

 This mouthpiece is a very precise copy of my personal Otto Link Reso Chamber tenor mouthpiece, which was faced by the great Freddie Gregory to a perfect 7*.
 It’s medium dark, but not too dark, with moderate focus, and gets punchy without thinning out when pushed.
 Balanced and responsive, it’s one of the best all-around tenor mouthpieces I’ve played.
 Even if you normally play brighter pieces, the GS Reso is worth having in your arsenal.
 It’s ideal for jazz, beautiful on ballads, and can handle burning bebop tenor lines like a champ.
 The facing is just right.
 Subtone is effortless, response is quick.
 Altissimo pops right out.
 It’s very free blowing and takes air extremely comfortably.
 The 7* .105″ tip opening is very comfortable.
 Newer players can easily manage it with a 2.5 reed.
 And for pros, it slots right in with a Rigotti 3 light to 3.5 medium.
 (I like the Rigotti 3 light personally.)